Restaurant Award flexibility during coronavirus

 - government initiatives to slow the transmission of coronavirus.

-If an employer wants to reduce a part-time or full-time employee's hours, they need to discuss the changes with them, making sure they:
+If an employer wanted to reduce a part-time or full-time employee's hours, they had to discuss the changes with the employee, making sure they:

-- follow the award’s consultation rules about changes to rosters or hours of work
+- followed the award’s consultation rules about changes to rosters or hours of work

-- provide as much notice as they can.
+- provided as much notice as they could.